-The State of Rhode Island passed a law that prevents retailers from selling products containing more than 0.3% THC.
-So the question is, can you buy Delta 10 THC in the Ocean State?
-Let’s jump in and find out what the state and federal regulations are.
+The State of Rhode Island passed a law prohibiting retailers from selling products containing more than 0.3% THC.
+So the question is, can you buy Delta 10 THC in Rhode Island, the Ocean State?
+Let’s jump in and determine the state and federal regulations.

 - NO!
 Delta 10 THC is not legal in Rhode Island.

-- D10 THC could improve focus increase energy levels, creativity, and alertness.
+- D10 THC could improve focus and increase energy levels, creativity, and alertness.

 - Because of current regulations, It’s best to avoid buying Delta 10 THC because the state laws in Rhode Island are stringent.

-- The state’s “Uniform Controlled Substances Act” exempt cannabis plant material from scheduling.
+- The state’s “Uniform Controlled Substances Act” exempts cannabis plant material from scheduling.